RedisJSON/RedisJSON/docs/commands.md

 Sets the JSON value at `path` in `key`

-For new keys the `path` must be the root.
+For new Redis keys the `path` must be the root.
 For existing keys, when the entire `path` exists, the value that it contains is replaced with the `json` value.

-A key (with its respective value) is added to a JSON Object only if it is the last child in the `path`.
+A key (with its respective value) is added to a JSON Object (in a Redis ReJSON data type key) if and only if it is the last child in the `path`.
+The optional subcommands modify this behavior for both new Redis ReJSON data type keys as well as JSON Object keys in them:

+*   `NX` - only set the key if it does not already exists
+*   `XX` - only set the key if it already exists

 #### Return value

-[Simple String][1]: `OK`.
+[Simple String][1] `OK` if executed correctly, or [Null Bulk][3] if the specified `NX` or `XX` conditions were not met.

 ### <a name="type" />`JSON.TYPE <key> [path]`